Frequently Asked Questions

 What happens if I file a formal complaint?

-The Title IX Coordinator or Director of Student Rights and Responsibilities will contact you to see how you are, connect you with resources (such as counseling and academic advising), and find out what role you would like to play in the conduct process once the police (if involved) have turned the case over to the Department of Public Safety (DPS).
+The Title IX Director or Director of Student Rights and Responsibilities will contact you to see how you are, connect you with resources (such as counseling and academic advising), and find out what role you would like to play in the conduct process once the police (if involved) have turned the case over to the Department of Public Safety (DPS).
 The police follow-up and investigate unless you (the victim) sign a refusal to prosecute form.
-Once the police department has a few days to develop an investigation, DPS will follow-up and submit a report to the Title IX Coordinator and Vice President for College Life and Dean of Students for review.
+Once the police department has a few days to develop an investigation, DPS will follow-up and submit a report to the Title IX Director and Vice President for College Life and Dean of Students for review.

 Will I be punished when reporting a sexual misconduct violation if I was using drugs or alcohol?